FredaXin/client_project/README.md

 During the data collection process, we used [Yelp Fusion API](https://www.yelp.com/developers/documentation/v3/get_started) and collected 30,293 Yelp business information in NYC.
-To measure neighborhoods afflunency, we used property values, i.e. home prices.
+To measure neighborhoods afflunency, we used property values, i.e. home prices, and collected data from the [NYC department of Finance Rolling Sales Data](https://www1.nyc.gov/site/finance/taxes/property-rolling-sales-data.page).
 This approach makes intuitive sense, since a neighborhood's property can reveal how affluent the residents are in that area.
-In addition, this approach is capable to incorporate the most up to date real estate information (since NYC Department of Finance generated data on a rolling basis for the past 12 months); this is an advantage comparing to past approaches of using IRS tax return (which can be out of date and does not offer the current affluency status of a neighborhood).
+In addition, this approach is capable of incorporating the most up to date real estate information (since NYC Department of Finance generates data on a rolling basis for the past 12 months); this is an advantage comparing to the past approaches of using IRS tax return (which can be out of date and does not offer the current affluency status of a neighborhood).

-For our project, we chose NYC as a case study to develop our models: NYC has a high density of population, high concentration of businesses on Yelp, and high diversity of types of businesses and neighborhoods, which are desirable when training models; We also envisioned to generalize our models and to make it transferrable to other urban areas in the U.S and took the initial steps toward this direction in our modeling phase.
+For our project, we chose NYC as a case study to develop our models: NYC has a high density of population, high concentration of businesses on Yelp, and high diversity of types of businesses and neighborhoods, which are desirable when training models; We also envisioned to generalize our models and to make it transferrable to other urban areas in the U.S. We took the initial steps toward this direction in our modeling phase.

 During the EDA process, we investigated Yelp's $ rating and found that the most frequent ratings are $$ for NYC.
-We further break this down into the 5 boroughs and found that $ rating are the most common price ratings for Queens, Brooklyn, and Bronx; whereas $$ signs are the most common price rating for Manhattan and Satan Island.
+We further broke this down into the 5 boroughs and found that $ rating are the most common price ratings for Queens, Brooklyn, and Bronx; whereas $$ signs are the most common price rating for Manhattan and Satan Island.
 The fact that Satan Island has a very high percentage